Who’s Next has been remastered for audiophiles many, many times, more often than not quite badly in our opinion.

 MCA HEAVY VINYL

 In 1995 the MCA Heavy Vinyl version came out, mastered by Kevin Gray.
-I quite liked it at the time but no longer do; it’s brightened up and much of the fine detail of the recording is missing.
-It’s also notoriously badly pressed, resulting in stitches in the vinyl that are quite audible on practically every copy.
+I quite liked it at the time but no longer do; it’s brightened up, opaque, airless and much of the fine detail of the recording is missing, all due to the crude cutting system Kevin employed at the time.
+It’s also notoriously badly pressed, resulting in stitches in the vinyl that are audible on practically every copy.

 Then the Simply Vinyl LP came out and sounded amazing to me (at the time, who knows what I would think of it now).
 It soon went out of print and hasn’t been seen since.
 If the SVLP of Tommy is anything to go by, it was probably quite good, but no match for the real thing.